 For each full year that the suspension extends beyond the LSP’s nominal renewal date, the minimum number of credits required in each credit category shall be increased automatically by one-third (1/3) of the number specified in 309 CMR 3.09(3);

-If the LSP renews his or her license and it is reinstated, the LSP’s next license expiration date shall be the 30th of January, April, July, or October three years thereafter, whichever of said dates occurs soonest after three years from the date the license was reinstated; and
+If the LSP renews a license and it is reinstated, the LSP’s next license expiration date shall be the 30th of January, April, July, or October three years thereafter, whichever of said dates occurs soonest after three years from the date the license was reinstated; and

-If the LSP fails to renew his or her license within 90 days after the date the term of suspension was scheduled to end, his or her license shall lapse and may not be renewed thereafter.
+If the LSP fails to renew a license within 90 days after the date the term of suspension was scheduled to end, the license shall lapse and may not be renewed thereafter.
 In such instances, the individual may reapply in the manner specified in 309 CMR 3.06(4)(b).

-If a licensed site professional whose license is not suspended fails to renew his or her license in accordance with 309 CMR 3.06(2), his or her license shall lapse at the close of business on the date of expiration of his or her license.
-A person whose license has lapsed and not been renewed by the Board shall not act as, advertise as, hold himself or herself out to be, or represent himself or herself as being, a licensed site professional.
+If a licensed site professional whose license is not suspended fails to renew the license in accordance with 309 CMR 3.06(2), the license shall lapse at the close of business on the date of expiration of the license.
+A person whose license has lapsed and not been renewed by the Board shall not act as, advertise as, hold themselves out to be, or represent themselves as being, a licensed site professional.
 A person whose license has lapsed may re-obtain a license to practice in the following manner:

-A person whose license has lapsed may renew his or her license at any time during the following year by meeting all the renewal requirements set forth in 309 CMR 3.06(2), including the payment of the applicable license renewal processing fee.
+A person whose license has lapsed may renew the license at any time during the following year by meeting all the renewal requirements set forth in 309 CMR 3.06(2), including the payment of the applicable license renewal processing fee.
 A license that is renewed during the year after it has lapsed shall run for three years from the 30th of January, April, July, or October, whichever date is or occurs soonest after the date the Board approves the license renewal.

-A person who fails to renew his or her license within one year of the date of expiration of his or her license may thereafter reapply by submitting the following:
+A person who fails to renew a license within one year of the date of expiration of the license may thereafter reapply by submitting the following:

 a limited licensure application in a form approved by the Board, and